MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-compliant-network.md

   - For example: Contoso can protect their services like Exchange Online and SharePoint Online behind their compliant network check to ensure only Contoso users can access these resources.
   - If another organization like Fabrikam was using a compliant network check, they wouldn't pass Contoso's compliant network check.

-The compliant network is different than [IPv4, IPv6, or geographic locations](../identity/conditional-access/location-condition.md) you might configure in Microsoft Entra ID.
+The compliant network is different than [IPv4, IPv6, or geographic locations](../identity/conditional-access/concept-assignment-network.md) you might configure in Microsoft Entra.
 No administrator upkeep is required.

 ## Prerequisites